jsm28/matholymp-py/docs/document-generation.rst

 :command:`mo-document-generate` expects to be run from a directory
 containing:

-* A file :file:`documentgen.cfg` configuring the document generation.
+* A file :file:`documentgen.cfg` configuring the document generation (parts of this file can stay the same from year to year, but parts will need updating for each year's event).

 * A subdirectory :file:`templates/` with various LaTeX templates for documents and PDF backgrounds and logos.